 Modern software shops are adopting Agile development practices with vigor.
 An HP survey of more than 600 development and IT pros found that a majority described their company as either “pure Agile” or “leaning towards Agile.”
 Development teams like Agile because it’s fast-moving, flexible and delivers higher quality products attuned to customer and market needs.

-Due to the premium Agile places upon frequent releases and change, there is, ironically, a risk for producing lower quality software.
+The premium Agile places upon frequent releases and change risks producing lower-quality software.
 This is where testing becomes imperative.
 Yet testing shouldn’t slow things down needlessly, nor introduce rigid processes on teams—that goes against Agile thinking and values.
 For these reasons, risk-based testing is a great fit for Agile projects and teams.
 Quite simply, it cuts the fluff out of testing.

 Risk-based testing optimizes testing by prioritizing test cases based on what matters most.
 The idea is to eliminate the risks that could have the most negative impact on users and revenues if released into production.